htnminh/optimization-project/README.md

 # General 2D Bin Packing Problem
 A Mini-project for Fundamental of Optimization course: The 2D Bin Packing Problem using Constraint Programming, Mix Integer Programming, and a heuristic.

 Algorithms' performance analyzed.
-For more, please take a quick look at the report (`REPORT.pdf`).
+For more, please take a quick look at:
+- The report (`REPORT.pdf`)
+- The presentation (`presentation\General 2D Bin Packing Problem.pdf`)

 **Note**:
 For file paths in scripts,